CopyTranslator/CopyTranslator/README.md

 ## License

-The code is licensed under Mozilla Public License 2.0.
+The code is licensed under GNU GENERAL PUBLIC LICENSE 2.0.
 For more details, read the [LICENSE](./LICENSE) file.

 ### Code Visualization: